go-fifo/fifo/README.md

 ## Installation

-To install the package, run:
+Ensure you have Go 1.18 or higher (required for generics).
+To install the package, execute:

 ```bash
 go get gopkg.in/fifo.v0